emmoro/Project-Spring-Boot-with-Thymeleaf/README.md

 ```

 ## Note
-* This project is the Client in Angular, it´s necessary to do download the part of the Server, at the following address:
+* You can view the system in "https://app-system-emmoro.herokuapp.com/", you can use two different login to view the system.

+* Admin login:
+Email: admin@admin.com
+password: 123456

+* User login:
+Email: student@student.com
+password: 123456